Cluster Monomials in Graph Laurent Phenomenon Algebras: Introduction

-Theorem~\ref{theorem:fromlinearLP} parallels the case for cluster algebras, where \textcite{basis} proved that cluster monomials form a linear basis in finite type cluster algebras.
+Theorem~\ref{theorem:fromlinearLP} is motivated by an analogous fact about cluster algebras: Caldero and Keller~\cite{basis} proved that cluster monomials form a linear basis in finite type cluster algebras.

-The main result of this paper is a proof of Theorem~\ref{theorem:fromlinearLP}, which is split into two parts.
+The proof of Theorem~\ref{theorem:fromlinearLP} is split into two parts.
 First, we establish the linear independence of cluster monomials in a graph LP algebra, as stated in Theorem~\ref{theorem:linearindependence}.
-Second, we demonstrate that cluster monomials in a graph LP algebra form an $\coefficientring$-linear spanning set, as stated in Theorem~\ref{theorem:spanningset}.
+Second, we demonstrate that cluster monomials in a graph LP algebra form an \(\coefficientring\)-linear spanning set, as stated in Theorem~\ref{theorem:spanningset}.

+Lam and Pylyavskyy~\cite{linearLP} also propose Conjecture~\ref{conjecture:positivity}, a stronger version of Theorem~\ref{theorem:fromlinearLP} that states not only that any monomial of \(\graphLPalgebra{\graph}\) is a linear combination of cluster monomials over \(\coefficientring\), but also that the coefficients are nonnegative.
+This stronger conjecture is also motivated by analogous results in the case of cluster algebras, by Lee and Schiffler~\cite{cluster-positivity-LS}.